-Any excess ACM impacted soil generated as a result of the designed cut levels will be transported to a dedicated stockpile zone and marked for reference and future works.
-The dedicated impacted stockpile zone will be located away from the boundary lines.
+Any excess potentially ACM impacted soil generated as a result of the designed cut levels will be transported to a dedicated stockpile zone and marked for reference and future works.
+The dedicated impacted stockpile zone will be located away from the boundary lines, placed on an impermeable membrane and covered.